P3DCAT/egg-syntax-vscode/README.md

 # Panda3D EGG Syntax VSCode Extension

-I personally made this plugin since I was tired of seeing solid-white text when working with Panda3D Egg files.
+I personally made this plugin for myself since I was tired of seeing solid-white text when working with Panda3D Egg files.

 This is an incomplete plugin, but development for improving this plugin is still planned.